I am an engineering operator working where technical systems, operating discipline, and judgment under load meet.

 Background

 I lead Operational Support and Efficiency at TikTok.
-My team uses AI to reduce operational load and test what AI-native operations look like in practice.
+My team uses AI to cut manual load, shorten triage, and remove repetitive work from operations.

-That same operating discipline is what I bring to nonprofit boards and hiring managers: simplify the system, clarify decisions, and reduce load.
+That same operating discipline is what I bring to nonprofit boards and mission-driven teams: simplify the system, clarify decisions, and reduce load.

-My broader background spans engineering, operations, infrastructure, and management across:
+My professional background spans engineering, operations, infrastructure, and management across:

 - TikTok: Site Leader for Server Architecture, OSE Engineering Leader